FIN392/Raspberry/How_to_get_your_Raspberry_Pi_up_and_running.md

 nmcli con down "preconfigured" && nmcli con up "preconfigured"
 ```

-After this step, you will need to reconnect to your Raspberry Pi.
-This time using the new IP address.
+You'll need to reconnect after this step, making sure to use the new static IP address:

 ```
 C:\> ssh.exe fin392@192.168.1.20